bdelbosc/nuxeo-stacks/README.md

 pip3 install virtualenv
 ```

-Also you need to be able to `ssh localhost` without being prompted for a password.
+You need to be able to `ssh localhost` without being prompted for a password.
 If it is not the case, try something like:
 ```bash
 ssh-copy-id localhost